-Below, you’ll find our list of the 8 foods you absolutely must try when in Valencia, Spain, along with a recommendation for where to find it.
+Below, you’ll find our list of the 9 foods you absolutely must try when in Valencia, Spain, along with a recommendation for where to find it.
 There are many restaurants around town serving these traditional Valencia foods, so our recommendations are not, by any means, the only place you can find these dishes.
-They are just a few of our favorites.

 You may also like: